July 2022 sales tax rate changes

 Starting in July, certain everyday household items like baby bottles, diapers, car seats, dental hygiene products, and medical devices (including diabetic care equipment) will be tax exempt.

-Iowa sees changes to sales and use tax permit registration and more
+Iowa changes sales and use tax permit registration and more

 Following Governor Kim Reynolds signing Senate File 2367, the Iowa Department of Revenue has released updated guidance as it relates to changes to sales and use tax permit registration, return filing, and tax payment that take effect July 1, 2022.
 These changes include: